 A Step-by-Step Guide to Buying a House

 Anyone who’s thinking about buying property for the first time may feel overwhelmed by everything they don’t know!
-There are so many details entailing buying a house which need to be addressed in a specific order.
+There are so many details entailing buying a house which needs to be addressed in a specific order.
 These may be financial aspects, like figuring out how to pay for it, or negotiation of your offer, or legal issues which demand a solicitor’s advice.
 The final and most satisfying phase, moving into your new home, is easy to reach if you approach each phase of house-buying step by step.

 Work out how much You can Afford